 During and shortly after the founding of Sakura Kai, the society mostly focussed on the art of the naginata, a Japanese polearm comparable to a European glaive or halberd.
 Later, kendo was also introduced, which is a form of sword fighting.

 Sakura Kai joined Heroes Dutch Comic Con for the first time in 2017.
-Wishing to showcase their martial arts to a wider audience.
+With the wish to showcase their martial arts to a bigger audience.
 Consequently, they gave demonstrations and hosted workshops for the public.
 They mentioned that the most memorable moment at Heroes Dutch Comic Con was when their workshop was interrupted by Jurassic Park cosplayers, including a ten-foot-high Tyrannosaurus Rex.

 At the following HDCC edition, they shared a corner with practitioners of HEMA (Historical European Martial Arts). “friendly” duels were inevitable and loads of fun.
 Since then, it became a tradition to do this each edition.